 We will search through the many pectoral sandpipers, lesser yellowlegs, and killdeer and for less common birds like Baird’s, buff-breasted, stilt sandpipers, American golden plover and phalaropes.
 Some days can net 20 or more species of shorebirds!
 We’ll also keep an eye out for other migrants like terns, herons and egrets, and southbound warblers.

-The trip cost includes two nights at the Big Horse Inn & Suites in Lewistown, Illinois; meals from dinner on September 11 through breakfast on September 13; transportation in a group van all day on September 12 and on the morning of September 13; and an expert guide from Red Hill Birding.
-The trip will begin with a group dinner on September 11 and will end at the hotel at 11am on September 13.
+The trip cost includes two nights at the Big Horse Inn & Suites in Lewistown, Illinois; meals from breakfast on September 11 through breakfast on September 12; and an expert guide from Red Hill Birding.

 Field Trip Leader: Josh Engel, Red Hill Birding

 Cost: $450/person sharing; $550 in a single room